Description

 Living Learning Communities (LLCs)

-Kahlert Village High Impact Volunteer Engagement Community
+High Impact Volunteer Engagement Community (H.I.V.E.)

 Within the Gail Miller Community Engagement Tower, the Bennion Center’s Living Learning Community, High Impact Volunteer Engagement (H.I.V.E) will allow students who are interested in community engagement to further explore opportunities through curricular and co-curricular high-impact volunteer engagement experiences.